Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 - Water-Resistant Lip balm (SPF 30+)

-- Sunglasses with polarized lenses: Polarized lenses can be a plus for reducing bright reflections and unwanted glare.
+- Polarized sunglasses like the ones I wear from Bajio.
+Polarized lenses can be a plus for reducing bright reflections and unwanted glare.

 - Retainer for sunglasses